fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 Finally, we add a [database
 function](https://supabase.com/docs/guides/database/functions?queryGroups=language&language=dart)
-to create a new room with the current user another user as participants.
+to create a new room with both the current user and another user as participants.

 ```sql
 -- Creates a new room with the user and another user in it.